 I visited Germany for 50 days, blogging and using social media to share with my readers some of the coolest youth hotspots across the country.

 Key part of my trip was gaining access to mobile internet so that I could share the trip real-time.

-I’ve given you the lowdown of mobile internet options I discovered in the course of my research which I hope will me of help to you when planning your trip to Germany in the future. ( PS Here is the link to my resource page on how to enjoy Germany on a budget )
+I’ve given below the lowdown of mobile internet options I discovered in the course of my research which I hope will me of help to you when planning your trip to Germany in the future. ( PS Here is the link to my resource page on how to enjoy Germany on a budget )

 2. If your phone is unlocked- Buy a Prepaid German simcard with flat internet data plans

-To buy a simcard from a German mobile operator requires you to be a German citizen.
+To buy a simcard from a German mobile operator requires you to have an address.

 My tip: I would give the name of a “german friend” and their birth date plus address.